 Acknowledgments

 We thank Sabrina Shirazi, Rachel Turba, Chris Dao, and Keith Mitchell for providing feedback on developmental versions of this package.
-We also thank Mahendra Mariadassau and Pedro Martinez Arbizu for making their phyloseq-extended (https://github.com/mahendra-mariadassou/phyloseq-extended) and pairwiseAdonis (https://github.com/pmartinezarbizu/pairwiseAdonis) packages openly available with a GPL-3 License.
+We also thank Mahendra Mariadassau and Pedro Martinez Arbizu for making the phyloseq-extended and pairwiseAdonis packages openly available with a GPL-3 License.

 Figure legends